VittoriDavide/pensieri-app/README.md

 ## Getting Started

-These is a React Native App bootstrapped with Expo.
+These a React Native App bootstrapped with Expo.

 ### Prerequisites